 I was born and raised in Paris.
-I did my PhD (2006) in the History department at King’s under the supervision of Jinty Nelson.
-After that I was Junior Research Fellow at New College, Oxford, then Fellow and College Lecturer at Sidney Sussex College, Cambridge, and then came back to King’s in September 2009 as Lecturer in Medieval European History.
+I did my PhD at King’s under the supervision of Jinty Nelson; after that I was Junior Research Fellow at New College, Oxford, then Fellow and College Lecturer at Sidney Sussex College, Cambridge, before coming back to King’s as a lecturer in 2009.

-Since 2011 I have been a member of the editorial board of Past & Present; I also currently edit the Past & Present supplements series and book series.
-I also serve as a member of the editorial board of the journal Early Medieval Europe, and as advisory editor for the Cambridge Studies in Medieval Life and Thought book series.
+As of October 2022, I co-edit the journal Past & Present, which I joined as a member of the editorial board in 2011.
+In past years I also served as editor of the Past & Present supplements and book series, as editorial board member for Early Medieval Europe, and as advisory editor for the Cambridge Medieval Life and Thought book series.

 Research interests and PhD supervision

-- Anything on the Frankish kingdoms under the Merovingians and Carolingians
+- The Frankish kingdoms under the Merovingians and the Carolingians

 For more details, please see my full research profile.

 - The Formularies of Angers and Marculf: Two Merovingian Legal Handbooks, Translated Texts for Historians 46 (Liverpool University Press, 2008).